root2185/multi-timer/README.md

 `apt install yad libnotify-bin`

 This package doesn't work on gnome wayland, because of yad.
+The alarms won't sound if you aren't running pulseaudio or pipewire as replacement.

 You may need to set the number of timers:
 At line number 140, 141 and 142 you will see this: